-New pension exclusion for qualifying retired law enforcement officer or fire, rescue, or emergency services personnel – Up to a $15,000 subtraction for resident retired law enforcement officers, fire, rescue and emergency personnel who are at least 55 years old and (1) were employed by the State, a political subdivision of the State, or the federal government, and (2) receive pension income related to their above employment.
+Pension exclusion for qualifying retired correctional officer, law enforcement officer or fire, rescue, or emergency services personnel – Pursuant to House Bill 296 (Acts of 2018), the pension exclusion for Retired Law Enforcement Officer or Fire, Rescue, or Emergency Services Personnel has expanded eligibility to include retirement income of correctional officers.
+Up to a $15,000 subtraction for resident retired law enforcement officers, fire, rescue and emergency personnel who are at least 55 years old and (1) were employed by the State, a political subdivision of the State, or the federal government, and (2) receive pension income related to their above employment.
 An individual may not claim both this subtraction and the standard pension exclusion.

-- The mileage rate for certain qualifying charitable use of a car on Form 502V has decreased from 54 cents to 53.5 cents.
+- The mileage rate for certain qualifying charitable use of a car on Form 502V has increased from 53.5 cents to 54.5 cents.

 Individual Taxpayer Changes

-- A new income tax credit on Form 502CR for student loan debt: A new refundable income tax credit is available for certain individuals who have incurred at least $20,000 in undergraduate student loan debt.
+- Income tax credit on Form 502CR for student loan debt: The refundable income tax credit available for certain individuals who have incurred at least $20,000 in undergraduate student loan debt has expanded eligibility to include graduate school debt.
 Certification must be attached.

 - Many state revenue agencies, including Maryland, are requesting additional information in an effort to combat stolen-identity tax fraud and to protect you and your tax refund.
 If you and your spouse have a driver's license or state issued identification card, please provide the requested information from it.
 The return will not be rejected if you do not provide a driver's license or state-issued identification.
 If you provide this information, it may help to identify you as the taxpayer.